edouarda/thread_explorer/README.md

-# thread_explorer
+# Thread Explorer

+Lists all threads of the provided PID with their affinity mask

-Windows Thread explorer
+Windows only.

+BSD License.